-pears, $(f, \phi(0)) = (60 \text{ rpm}, 18.4\%)$ and (80 rpm, 18.4%).
+Figure 4 plots the height dependences of S_1 , S_2 and S{σ} .
+Figure 4(a) displays the results for two typical sets of conditions under which the memory effect of shaking appears, $(f, \phi(0)) = (60 \text{ rpm}, 18.4\%)$ and (80 rpm, 18.4%).
 Near the bottom of a layer, S_1 takes large positive values, while S_2 remains at zero, within the experimental uncertainty.
 This anisotropy is clearer for f = 80 rpm than for f = 60 rpm.
-Although φ_g differed among the five samples prepared under each set of conditions in the range from approximately $\phi(0)$ to the value at which cracks appear, there was no significant difference in the degree of anisotropy among the samples.
+Such anisotropy is consistent with the results reported in Ref.
+[9], and the observed height dependence is consistent with the fact that the memory effect of shaking is caused by shear stresses larger than the yield stress, because the lower region of the paste experienced larger shear stresses during shaking due to the weight of the upper region.
+Although φ_q differed among the 5 samples prepared under each set of conditions in the range from approximately $\phi(0)$ to the value at which cracks appear, there was no significant difference in the degree of anisotropy among the samples.
 This indicates that the anisotropy is created initially and retained during desiccation.